AdilZia/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This is my solution to the Pacman reinforcement learning project, included in Berkley's CS188 Artificial Intelligence materials.
+This is my solution to the Pacman reinforcement learning project - Included in Berkley's CS188 Artificial Intelligence materials.

 In this project I implemented the Q-Learning reinforcement learning algorithm.

-In Q-Learning, the agent aims to learn all the Q-Values, a Q-Value is the value of a state, action pair.
+In Q-Learning, the agent aims to learn all the Q-Values.
+A Q-Value is the value of a state, action pair.

 The update rule for Q-Learning is: <br>
 **Q(S,a) = Q(S,a) + alpha * (R(S) + gamma * (Max(a)Q(s’,a’) – Q(S,a))**